CodeYourFuture/Module-Databases/Big-Spender/readme.md

 ## Acceptance Criteria

-- [ ] All user stories are satisfied
+- [Y] All user stories are satisfied
-- [ ] All queries are written in SQL
+- [Y] All queries are written in SQL
-- [ ] All queries are correct and I have tested them in the database
+- [] All queries are correct and I have tested them in the database
-- [ ] I have opened a pull request with my answers written directly into this README.md file
+- [Y] I have opened a pull request with my answers written directly into this README.md file